ForgeGit/ignite_wotlk/README.md

 #### **Tl,dr:**

-<ins> Ignite **vomit**</ins><sup>disputed,7,8,9,10,11</sup> happens randomly to your ignite damage, and it <ins>is a DPS gain</ins>.
+<ins> Ignite **vomit**</ins> happens randomly to your ignite damage, and it <ins>is a DPS gain</ins>.
 Intentionally manipulating this bug in our favor seems unrealistic, if not impossible, until someone can replicate it consistently AND demonstrate it can be used in a real scenario.

 ### What is "vomit"?

-A less well-documented Ignite bug in Wrath of the Lich King is the opposite of Ignite Munch (from now on, "Ignite Vomit"), which allows an ignite to keep rolling and result in an additional tick that should not have occurred.
+A less well-documented Ignite bug in Wrath of the Lich King is the opposite of Ignite Munching (from now on, "Ignite Vomit"<sup>disputed,7,8,9,10,11</sup>), which allows an ignite to keep rolling and result in an additional tick that should not have occurred.

 Until recently (at the moment of writing), this bug had not been documented or described at all for Wrath of the Lich King Classic.